 Not using Dropbox yet?
 See how Dropbox makes remote wipe easy.

 When you remote wipe your files from a computer, the computer immediately signs you out and stops syncing.
-Dropbox then attempts to delete any synced Dropbox files from that computer when the computer is online and the desktop app is running.
-The files will still be available on dropbox.com and the other devices you use with Dropbox.
+Dropbox then attempts to remove any Dropbox files from that computer when the computer is online and the desktop app is running.
+The removed files will still be available everywhere else you access your files in Dropbox.